polski.directory

 Intermediate

-• Literally "to take on ambition."
-Means to take something as a personal challenge — to let your pride be stung into action, to feel compelled to prove yourself.
+• Literally "to take something to one's ambition," this idiom means to take something as a personal challenge or point of pride — to feel a burning need to prove …

 Intermediate